-The Midland 24-Hour Kiosk is currently out of order.
-Please check our website often for updates.
-We apologize for any inconvenience.
+The Double Churches 24-Hour Kiosk is currently out of service.
+Please route your holds to another branch location for pick up.
+We apologize for the inconvenience.

 List